ibm-cloud-docs/databases-for-mongodb/howto-mongodbee-sharding.md

 ### {{site.data.keyword.databases-for-mongodb}} EE Sharding Connection Strings
 {: #mongodbee-sharding-connection-string}

 The `mongos` router is the interface between a MongoDB cluster and applications.
-Because {{site.data.keyword.databases-for-mongodb}} EE Sharding clusters connect to applications through the `mongos` router, instead of the directly to the cluster members, the connection strings are different than they would be for a standard {{site.data.keyword.databases-for}} deployment.
+Because {{site.data.keyword.databases-for-mongodb}} EE Sharding clusters connect to applications through the `mongos` router, instead of the directly to the cluster members, the connection strings are different than they would be for a standard {{site.data.keyword.databases-for}} instance.